Understanding More about Liver Cancer

 A Common Cancer

-According to the World Health Organisation International Agency for Research on Cancer (IARC), liver cancer is the 5th most common cancer diagnosed in Singapore in 2020, alongside breast cancer (3,662 cases), colorectal cancer (3,558 cases) and lung cancer (2,916 cases) – the top three cancers diagnosed in Singapore for both genders and all ages.
+According to the World Health Organization’s International Agency for Research on Cancer (IARC), liver cancer was the 5th most common cancer diagnosed in Singapore in 2020.
+The most common cancers that year were breast (3,662 cases), colorectal (3,558 cases), and lung (2,916 cases).

-Locally, there were about 3.7 cases of liver cancer diagnosed each day in 2020.
-They were more commonly diagnosed in males than females.
-Even though liver cancer is only the 5th most common cancer in Singapore, it is actually one of the top three leading causes of cancer deaths for males in Singapore from 2014 to 2018.
+Locally, about 3.7 people were diagnosed with liver cancer every day in 2020.
+Cases were more common in men than in women.
+Although liver cancer was the 5th most common cancer, it was among the top three causes of cancer deaths in men between 2014 and 2018.

 Source: WHO Global Cancer Observatory, March 2021